vjeranc/moan/README.md

 It solves a problem of providing a set of possible tags for a given word.
 Instead of just matching on the word-set pair, one can assume that suffixes of an unknown word also hold some information about the set.

+For detailed documentation of the internals checkout the package on [Hackage](http://hackage.haskell.org/package/moan).

 Usage
 ===================